Contact Lenses Bega,Tathra, Tura, Bombala, Narooma, Merimbula, Eden

 Acanthamoeba keratitis

-In rare cases, the parasite has been known to enter the spinal cord (via the optical nerve) which can lead to death.
+In rare cases, the parasite has been known to enter the spinal cord (via the optical nerve), leading to death.

 The health of your eyes can be comprimised so supervision is advisable.